sderose/zsh_argparse/docs/zerg_types.md

-There are many cases like variable names, dates, language codes, and countless "enums" that are highly constrained, not merely generic "strings". zerg provides several subtypes of string, and the zerg argument parser can use these, and handle case, pattern-matching, and so on.
+There are many cases like variable names, dates, language codes, and countless "enums" that are highly constrained, not merely generic "strings". zerg provides several subtypes of string, and the zerg argument parser can use them as argument types.

 * `str` -- any string.

-* `char` -- a single character.
-Unicode characters beyond ASCII count correctly as single characters, and combining characters do not count extra.
-For example, LATIN SMALL LETTER E WITH ACUTE (U+e9) counts as a single character, and so does the combination of LATIN SMALL LETTER E (U+65) and COMBINING ACUTE ACCENT (U+301).
-The latter is accomplished via `wc -m`.
+* `char` -- a single character (or more technically, a single Unicode code point).
+Unicode characters beyond ASCII take more than one byte to store, but still constitute one code point.
+Combining characters such as separate diacritics do count as separate code points unless you specify `is_char --combining`.
+The test in that case is accomplished via `wc -m`.

-* `ident` -- a zsh identifier (not necessarily already in use; see `varname`).
+* `ident` -- an identifier (not necessarily already in use; see `varname`).
 Identifiers must start with an ASCII letter or underscore, and may continue with more ASCII letters, digits, and/or underscores.

+Note: Integers are not considered identifiers by zerg `is_ident` and its kin. zsh allows assignment to, and expansion of, such variables (like `999=foo`).
+But `typeset`, `env`, etc. seem unaware of them, while `-v` says they exist whether they do or not.

 * `idents` -- one or more `ident` items, separated by whitespace.